michaelskyba/scripture/README.md

 A deck file is simply a TSV, with the columns (Front, Back, n, EF, I, last review).
 See ``sample_deck.tsv`` for an example.
 Note that **you should only provide the first two columns when creating cards**.
 The rest is data used by SM-2 , and will be generated automatically by scripture.
 Do not try to fill them with arbitrary numbers.

+Lines with exactly zero instances of the delimiter, will be ignored, which allows line breaks and comments.

 The delimiter can be changed via the $SCRIPTURE_DELIMITER environment variable.
 For example, use ``export SCRIPTURE_DELIMITER=","`` if you prefer CSV over TSV.
 The delimiter **must only be one character in length**.

 ### Reviewing